lightning-bot/sanctum-tc/README.md

-# Sanctum-TC
+# sanctum-tc

-Library for interacting with the Sanctum API
+Python library for interacting with the Sanctum API

 ## Usage